periph/gohci/README.md

 ## Genesis

-All I wanted was to run `go test` on a Raspberry Pi on both Pull Requests and Push on `master`.
+All I wanted was to run `go test ./...` on a Raspberry Pi on both Pull Requests and Pushes.

 The result is the distilled essence of a Continuous Integration service.